ABOUT HOLD ON TO YOUR BUTT

 The Ocean Friendly Restaurant (OFR) program works with restaurants in our community to implement ocean friendly practices and policies that reduce disposable plastic waste.
 By engaging the restaurant community in a conversation about ocean friendly practices, we hope to significantly reduce the amount of disposable waste that ends up in the ocean and on our beaches.

-Our program is about to officially launch!
+Our program is starting with our first restaurants!
 Keep checking back for a list of proud Ocean Friendly Restaurants.

 LA GREEN FESTIVAL COMMUNITY AWARD!